vujadeyoon/vujadeyoon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research engineer at LG Electronics, working on computer vision and machine learning.
+I am an applied research scientist at LG Electronics, working on computer vision and machine learning.
 My research interests are training a deep neural network (DNN) model for human-centric learning and computational photography and letting people experiencing the machine intelligence.
 Recently, I have been in charge of developing the data plane in the Amazon Elastic Kubernetes Service (EKS) to deploy developed